olivierlacan/olivierlacan.com/talks/the-upgrade-trails/index.md

 title: The Upgrade Trails
 categories: talk
 ---
-# The Upgrade Trails

 A harrowing tale of multi-year Rails upgrades on codeschool.com with some hopefully useful hindsights for anyone maintaining large Rails applications and looking to keep them up-to-date.

 ## Slides